TEN THINGS ABOUT SUSPENSION SHIMS, SHIM STACKS & CLICKERS

 (5) Shim stack.
 To create the damping, shims of different sizes and thicknesses are stacked together in a specific order.
 The first shim is the clamp shim; the initial bending point for all the shims.
 It’s followed by, on average, six face shims of the same size and thickness.
 Next is a smaller crossover shim that provides space for the face shims to bend under pressure.
 Finally, there is the actual shim stack, which from the side view resembles the shape of a Christmas tree.
 The big-to-small tree arrangement creates a softer feeling initially that gets stiffer as the suspension goes further down in the stroke to prevent you from bottoming out.

 (8) Shock.
-Shim stacks in the shock are generally the same, but there are a few different variations, either single stage or two stage.
+Shim stacks in the shock are generally the same, but there are a few different variations, either single stage or two-stage.
 The single stage doesn’t have a crossover or separator shim between the face shims and the rest of the stack.
-For 2021, the Kawasaki KX250 stands out as one of the only bikes with a single-stage shim stack in the shock.
+The use of single-stage shim stack in the shock has gone out of style.

 (10) Main compression.
 The primary damping system for the compression and rebound on suspension is found in the main compression assembly (or mid-valve) in the shock and forks.
 This is where the majority of the damping work is done.
 The suspension’s rebound can be sped up or slowed down by opening or closing a bleed hole with the rebound adjuster at the bottom of the fork and shock components; however, the compression shims can only be adjusted by taking the suspension apart.